(Updated on 25/2/16)

 Tolkien takes a paragraph to talk about the order of this procession, Théoden’s last trip.
 Merry gets prominence as the guy with the actual body, while Frodo and Sam get to ride next to Aragorn.
 It is all somewhat overdone from the author here, it seems so artificial.
 Pageantry yeah, but it’s like Aragorn is beating us over the head with all of his symbolism.

 A stop off is made at the Druadan forest, the first of many past locations we will see in this chapter.
 Aragorn, having just come into the ownership of two Kingdoms, starts giving bits of it away, declaring the forest now belongs to the wild men who inhabit it.
-He gets some cheerful drums in response, but if we remember the mannerisms and behaviour of Ghan-buri-ghan and his folk back in “The Ride of the Rohirrim”, we know that this kind of grand pronouncement would have meant absolutely nothing to him.
+He gets some cheerful drums in response, but if we remember the mannerisms and behaviour of Ghan-buri-ghan and his folk back in “The Ride Of The Rohirrim”, we know that this kind of grand pronouncement should have meant absolutely nothing to him.
 His people have owned this forest for longer than Gondor has existed.

 It is left to Merry to provide some actual real sorrow to the occasion, as he bids his farewell to the man who took on the role of a father to him, albeit briefly.
 It is good that some regret and sadness is mixed into this entire affair, so that the reader is reminded of how much the victory in the war has cost.
 Rohan may laugh and sing, but it is hiding some tears.